Brisppy/twitch-archiver/README.md

 * Requires minimal setup or external programs.

 [^1]: If you wish to speed up (or slow down) the downloading of VOD pieces, supply the '--threads NUMBER' argument to the script.
 This changes how many download threads are used to grab the individual video files.
 With the default of 20, I can max out my gigabit Internet while downloading to an M.2 drive.
+[^2]: There is one caveat with live archiving due to how Twitch presents ads.
+Ads are not downloaded, BUT while an ad is displayed, the actual stream output is not sent.
+This can result in missing segments under very rare circumstances, but any missing segments should be filled via a parallel VOD archival function.

 ## Requirements
 * **Python >= 3.7**